We are the UK branch of the International Association of Former EU Staff, known as AIACE from its original name in

-The UK branch was set up in 1985 and has its own constitution under UK law (Constitution June 2016), which reflects the Association's basic rules.
+The UK branch was set up in 1985 and has its own constitution under UK law, which reflects the Association's basic rules.
 It now has more than 700 members.
 The branch is run by a committee elected at its Annual General Meeting every spring.
 Essential support work is done by a team of volunteers (some on the committee, some not) who deal with mail, messages and requests for information as quickly as possible.
 In addition to the AGM, the branch holds a second general meeting in the autumn.
 Distinguished speakers are invited to address our meetings.
 These meetings also provide an opportunity to discuss important issues, exchange information and maintain contact with colleagues from working days.
 Most UK branch meetings take place in London, though every other year the AGM is held in one of the regions.

 In addition, the branch now has nine regional groups (and an informal network in Northern Ireland), which organise social events of their own.
 More information is available under the Groups tab above.

-The branch newsletter, "Connect", is sent to members twice a year.
+The branch newsletter, "Connect", is sent to members several times per year.
 Occasional bulletins are also sent by email and post.

 Membership of the Association is open to any retired EU staff member or surviving spouse, who should apply to one of the national branches.
 This is usually the branch for the country in which the applicant lives.
 Most of those who joined through the UK branch live in the UK.

 Branches fix their own subscriptions but pay the same amount per member to the central secretariat (at present, €18).
 The UK branch annual subscription is currently £22 a year.
 We don’t charge for the first year if you join after 31 October.

-To join, please send an application form and a Standing Order form to AIACE (Subs) at Europe House, 32 Smith Square, London, SW1P 3EU.
-These are available on this web site under the heading 'About Us'.
+To join, please send an application form to AIACE (Subs) at Europe House, 32 Smith Square, London, SW1P 3EU.